Operator Capabilities

 Lock and Barrier Bypass

-Nondestructive defeat of mechanical locks, padlocks, deadbolts, crash bars, and other physical barriers using picking, impressioning, bypass tools, and other covert entry techniques.
+Nondestructive defeat of mechanical locks and physical barriers using covert entry techniques.

 Concealed Methods of Entry